binkley/spikes/kotlin-blockchain/README.md

 * This example does not support varying the difficulty (proof of work)
 per-block: it is a property of the chain, not block construction.
+* It would be straight-forward to replace difficulty (count of leading zeros in the hash) with a minimum time spent working.

 ## Questions